Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/reference_models/move_list_calc/README.md

 ## Test Data

-To test the `move_list.findMoveList()` routine, one can use the example given in the `move_list_example.py` file along with the test data stored in the `\test_data` sub-folder.
-To run the example, use the command `python move_list_example.py'.
+To test the `move_list.findMoveList()` routine for a co-channel offshore DPA protection, one can use the example given in the `move_list_example.py` file along with the test data stored in the `\test_data` sub-folder.
+To run the example, use the command `python move_list_example.py`.

-## Release Notes

-   - Addresses co-channel frequency range protection only.
-   - Antenna heights in registration requests are assumed to be above ground level (AGL).
-   Support of above mean sea level (AMSL) heights is to be provided.
-   - Determination of whether a Category B CBSD is in the neighborhood of a protection constraint does not currently convert antenna height to height above average terrain (HAAT).
-Conversion to HAAT is to be provided.

 ## Copyrights and Disclaimers